XavierGeerinck/ugent-algoritmen-1/21_containers.md

     * D-heap: tree with d childs, height is $log_d(n)$.
 Adding is $lg(d)$ and descending is $O(d*log_d(n))$.
     * Other: Sometimes needed to merge queues.

+## 2.6.1.
+DES
+DES stands for Discrete Event Simulation.
+Here we will simulate a machine that divides different tasks over multiple machines.
+When a task is then done they will get merged.
+Simulating these tasks helps us to see which machines we need to buy.

+DES works with discrete events, these happen on a specific moment in time.
+These events are handled one by one.
+Some events are dependent on each other, because of this we might need to wait till they are finished.

 # 2.7.
 Tree